Emtricitabine and Tenofovir Disoproxil Fumarate

 Use: Labeled Indications

-Canadian labeling: Additional contraindications (not in US labeling): Previously demonstrated hypersensitivity to any component of the formulation.
+Canadian labeling: Additional contraindications (not in US labeling): Hypersensitivity to emtricitabine, tenofovir, or any component of the formulation

-Occupational HIV postexposure, prophylaxis (PEP) (off-label use): Oral: One tablet (emtricitabine 200 mg and tenofovir 300 mg) once daily for 4 weeks with concomitant raltegravir.
-Recommended as preferred therapy (Kuhar 2013)
+Occupational exposure: Oral: One tablet (emtricitabine 200 mg/tenofovir disoproxil fumarate 300 mg) once daily for 4 weeks with concomitant raltegravir.
+Initiate therapy as soon as possible after occupational exposure (and within 72 hours) (Kuhar 2013).

 Refer to adult dosing.